eljojo/faircamp-fork/src/manual/topics/02 Getting Started.md

       └─ CD Sleeve.jpg          <--- Cover image (optional)
 ```

-We see: Faircamp takes a *directory with arbitrarily nested
+We see that faircamp takes a directory with arbitrarily nested directories as
-directories* as input.
-The only convention to follow: *Directories
+input.
+The only convention to follow: Directories that directly contain audio
-that directly contain audio files* will be presented as *releases*
+files will be presented as *releases* (think albums, singles and playlists)
-(think albums, singles and playlists) with their own page.
+with their own page.

-Now to use faircamp, prepare your catalog folder (similar to `Superstar Artist/` above), `cd` into it  and run:
+To use faircamp, prepare your catalog folder (similar to `The Artist/` above), `cd` into it and run:

 ```
 faircamp --preview